 Council, Cabinet and Leader Adopting and making substantive changes to the constitution Approving or adopting the annual budget Agreeing and/or amending the Terms of Reference for Committees, deciding on their composition and appointing.
-C o r Overview and Scrutiny Committee Pre and post decisions made are subject to scrutiny/ call in for review by the Committee. p o r a Corporate Governance, Audit and Standards Committee (CGAS) Provides independent assurance to the Council on the adequacy and effectiveness of the governance arrangements, risk management framework and internal control environment.
+C O r Overview and Scrutiny Committee Pre and post decisions made are subject to scrutiny/ call in for review by the Committee. p o r a Corporate Governance, Audit and Standards Committee (CGAS) Provides independent assurance to the Council on the adequacy and effectiveness of the governance arrangements, risk management framework and internal control environment.
 Promotes high standards of Member conduct.
-Approves the Annual Statement of Accounts and Annual Governance Statement. t e Risk Management The corporate risk register is regularly reviewed and monitored to ensure appropriate mitigation is in place.
+Approves the Annual Statement of Accounts and Annual Governance Statement.
+Independent Member t e G Risk Management The corporate risk register is regularly reviewed and monitored to ensure appropriate mitigation is in place.
 Service risk registers are regularly maintained and updated which are fed into the corporate risk register.
-Regular updates on risk management and the risk environment is provided to CGAS.
-G o v e Corporate Governance Group (CGG) Officers with statutory roles within the Council e.g., the Monitoring officer and Section 151 officer, review and provide assurance over the governance arrangements within the Council including any constitutional changes or issues. r n a External assurances Assurances are obtained from external bodies e.g. compliance with PSN.
-Peer reviews n c e Information Governance Group (IGG) IGG develops and maintains an information governance framework for effective management of information.
+Regular updates on risk management and the risk environment is provided to CGAS. o v e Corporate Governance Group (CGG) Officers with statutory roles within the Council e.g., the Monitoring officer and Section 151 officer, review and provide assurance over the governance arrangements within the Council including any constitutional changes or issues. r n a External assurances Assurances are obtained from external bodies e.g. compliance with PSN.
+Peer reviews Engagement with LGA and encourage reviews n c e Information Governance Group (IGG) IGG develops and maintains an information governance framework for effective management of information.
 Authority to decide/recommend operational matters around all aspects of information governance and reports to CGG.
 Oversight of the Council's Cyber Security treatment plan.
-Property, Major Projects and Regeneration Board Review of governance and risk management over major projects, for example Civic Quarter and Union Yard.
+Property, Major Projects and Regeneration Board (Capital Programme Board) Review of governance and risk management over major projects, for example Civic Quarter and Union Yard.